-Each residential student at Hampshire College can identify, through The Hub, a person that the College can contact in the event that the student is reported missing.
-This person would be contacted within 24 hours of a missing person report being filed with Campus Safety & Wellbeing.
+Each residential student at Hampshire College can identify, through The Hub, a person whom the College can contact in the event that the student is reported missing.
+This person would be contacted within 24 hours of a missing person report being filed with Campus Safety and Wellbeing.

-Should Campus Safety & Wellbeing not be able to locate a student reported missing, Campus Safety & Wellbeing would then notify your designated 'missing person' emergency contact within twenty-four (24) hours of the report.
+Should Campus Safety and Wellbeing not be able to locate a student reported missing, Campus Safety and Wellbeing would then notify the student's designated 'missing person' emergency contact within twenty-four (24) hours of the report.

+Confidentiality

-Confidentiality: This contact information is confidential and is shared only with College administrators who would have responsibility for making connections with emergency contacts in the event of a determined emergency (such as student affairs staff, Campus Safety & Wellbeing staff, etc.)
+This contact information is confidential and is shared only with College administrators who would have responsibility for making connections with emergency contacts in the event of a determined emergency (such as Student Success and Engagement, Campus Safety and Wellbeing staff, etc.)